OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 			19. BB - We may find it easier to extend an existing project rather than develop our own.
 			20. JT - With GeoNetwork we extended some of the core GeoNetwork and also built some packages specific to OpenWIS.
 		3. JT paper on [multiple projects][JT2]
-			1. A-OWIS-SC-2016-11: JT - Publish Articles, Internal Rules and Board etc on our website.
-OWIS-A
+			1. ACT-OWIS-SC-2016-11: JT - Publish Articles, Internal Rules and Board etc on our website.
+OWIS-ACT
 			2. OL - Is it not possible to have multiple projects without changing the internal rules?
 			3. JT/WQ - The internal rules are not clear about how we run projects.
 This needs to be clear to ourselves and for others.
 			4. RGir - In French we have singular software rather than plural software(s), so it is explicitly singular.
 			5. JT - So we may need to clarify this in the articles in the future.
-			6. A-OWIS-SC-2016-12: JT - Make sure the role of User is clear in the internal rules.
-OWIS-A
+			6. ACT-OWIS-SC-2016-12: JT - Make sure the role of User is clear in the internal rules.
+OWIS-ACT
 			7. OL - As soon as we change the internal rules, does the OpenWIS software become a project?
 			8. JT - Yes.
 			9. WQ – Does it cover removing PMC members?
 			10. JT - The process needs to cover that, probably escalated to SC for a decision.
 			11. BB - How are Contributors tied in with articles?
 			12. JT - They are not because they are not partners or members.
 We need to say they comply with the Code of Conduct, which we need to write down.
-			13. A-OWIS-SC-2016-13: JT (through Michael Robbins) get legal advice on whether the articles shelter the contributors from litigation.
-OWIS-A
+			13. ACT-OWIS-SC-2016-13: JT (through Michael Robbins) get legal advice on whether the articles shelter the contributors from litigation.
+OWIS-ACT
 			14. WQ – Is the PMC subordinate to the SC or the TC?
 			15. (JT captured a discussion about the roles of Technical Committee/Steering Committee/Project Management Committee, in real-time, in a diagram on-screen.
 The meeting finally agreed this [Committee Role Structure][JT3])
 			16. JT – Ok, so we agree that the TC will continue to operate as PMC for OpenWIS Core for the time being so that the articles don't have to be changed.
-			17. A-OWIS-SC-2016-14: PR - RISK for Board Risk Register - That the articles of the Association are not fit for purpose regarding, particularly:
+			17. ACT-OWIS-SC-2016-14: PR - RISK for Board Risk Register - That the articles of the Association are not fit for purpose regarding, particularly:
 				Article 14.1 Architecture role of TC,
 				Article 9.1 No mention of contributors,
 				Article 21.2 Indemnity of partners and contributors.
-OWIS-A
+OWIS-ACT
-			18. A-OWIS-SC-2016-15: WQ(TC) - Define the roles in the development process - see JT doc.
-OWIS-A
+			18. ACT-OWIS-SC-2016-15: WQ(TC) - Define the roles in the development process - see JT doc.
+OWIS-ACT
-			19. A-OWIS-SC-2016-16: JT - Clarify articles that may appear to force other people to pay for your project.
+			19. ACT-OWIS-SC-2016-16: JT - Clarify articles that may appear to force other people to pay for your project.
-			20. R-OWIS-SC-2016-07:Resolution: vote: 7-0 in favour - JT is tasked to amend the Internal Rules to reflect what we have discussed here today about managing multiple projects.
-OWIS-R
+			20. RES-OWIS-SC-2016-07:Resolution: vote: 7-0 in favour - JT is tasked to amend the Internal Rules to reflect what we have discussed here today about managing multiple projects.
+OWIS-RES
 	2. **Flexibility in [choice of open source license][JT4]**
 		1. JT - We agreed last year that projects could choose any licence accepted by Open Source Initiative.
 		2. JT - Let's refer to the OpenWIS software project as **OpenWIS Core**.
 		3. JT - The OpenWIS Core project will continue to use GPL3.
 		4. JT - I propose that we change rule art.9, to say that each project shall declare which OSI licence they use.
 		5. BB - SC should have a veto in case of incompatibility between the licence chosen with other licences of dependent projects.
-		6. R-OWIS-SC-2016-08:Resolution: vote: 7-0 in favour - JT is tasked with changing rule art.9, to say that each project shall declare which OSI licence they use.
-OWIS-R
+		6. RES-OWIS-SC-2016-08:Resolution: vote: 7-0 in favour - JT is tasked with changing rule art.9, to say that each project shall declare which OSI licence they use.
+OWIS-RES
 14. **New opportunities for collaboration**
 	1. **Review proposals for projects that are compatible with the purpose and objectives of the OpenWIS Association and in the interest of Members and Partners**
 		1. Status update on [OpenCDMS][BB2] - Bruce Bannerman